 1-Import Letter of Credit- reducing the risk of overseas supplier

-Establish letter of credit in Australian dollar or any major foreign currency.
+Establish a letter of credit in the Australian dollar or any major foreign currency.
 Import documentary LC can be opened at sight or period of 180 days.
 Key benefits and features are:

 - Manage your cash flows.
 Control payment terms and conditions.
 No advance payments needed, pay when your goods are shipped or later as per payment terms with the exporter.

 - Global acceptance.
 Rules are promulgated by International Chamber of Commerce which is called Uniform customs and practice for documentary credit.

 - Your supply chain finance requirements can be easily assisted by experts.

 To facilitate the importers, the IMF has issued International statistical standards for recording letters of credit.